MichaelCurrin/unicron/README.md

 - _Uni_ (one) - run a task just once a day, if all goes well.
 - _Cron_ (time) - schedule task runs, especially for retries.

-Also, the name resembles _unicorn_.
+And since the name is close to _unicorn_, that symbol is used in the docs.

 ## Features